BrightComposite/RSToolkit/README.md

 ## Possibilities
 What can you do with this now?
 Do you want to make a small console application which will calculate something?
 Of course, The asd-Core and the asd-math modules will provide all necessary utilities to you.
 And if you need basic control on application lifetime out-of-box, the asd-application will help you with that...

 But, maybe, you can wish something more complex.
 Maybe...
 A video game?
 Haha, game development is the REAL destination of ASD!
-The RST will try to provide as much help to you as it can without decreasing of development flexibility.
+It will try to provide as much help to you as it can without decreasing of development flexibility.

 ### Graphics
 The basis of every video game is the rendering system.
-The asd-Graphics is the main part of this system in the RS-Toolkit.
+The asd-Graphics is the main part of this system in ASD.
 It provides the abstract classes which will allow you to draw different 2D and 3D objects.
 The asd-OpenGL and the asd-Direct3D modules contain the implementations for this abstract classes.
 And, of course you can use them not only for gamedev but in any project which requires visualisation.

 ### Virtual world
 Rendering of graphic objects is not the only thing we need in a video game.
 We need a place for these objects too.
 The asd-Scene includes the useful classes to create a virtual world where these objects can be placed in and managed effectively.